Pandemic coverage changes

-EDITOR'S NOTE: As of Sunday, the Arkansas Democrat-Gazette will no longer publish daily coronavirus data, charts and maps near the end of the A section in the iPad edition and at www.arkansasonline.com.
+The Arkansas Democrat-Gazette is no longer publishing daily coronavirus data, charts and maps near the end of the A section in the iPad edition and at arkansasonline.com .
 Reader interest in this information has waned as the U.S. and Arkansas have entered a different stage of the pandemic.
 The Democrat-Gazette will continue to report on the impact and trajectory of the virus in Arkansas and around the world.

 ADVERTISEMENT